cgeisenberger/taps-manuscript/README.md

 ## Adapter sequences
 Supplementary files containing all adapter and oligo sequences used for sequencing library preparation are summarized in three supplementary tables in the subdirectory `tables`.

+## Index Data
+FACS plots for the experiments in RPE-1 hTERT Fucci cells where deposited in the subdirectory `facs_plots`.
+The subfolder `index_data` contains FACS parameters for every single cell, file names refer to the data available via GEO.